Knox appointed interim dean

 Her honors include the 2024 Association for Library and Information Science Education (ALISE) Excellence in Teaching Award, 2024 University of Illinois Urbana-Champaign Campus Excellence in Public Engagement Emerging Award, and 2023 American Library Association/Beta Phi Mu Award.
 In 2023, Knox was named an Illinois Library Luminary by the Illinois Library Association.
 Knox's book, Foundations of Intellectual Freedom (ALA Neal-Schuman), won the 2023 Eli M. Oboler Prize for best published work in the area of intellectual freedom.

-Knox serves as the board president of the National Coalition Against Censorship and editor of the Journal of Intellectual Freedom and Privacy.
+Knox serves on the National Coalition Against Censorship Board of Directors and is editor of the Journal of Intellectual Freedom and Privacy.
 She received her PhD from Rutgers University School of Communication & Information.

 Updated on